The 20 Best Vogt-Koyanagi-Harada Disease Doctors Near Me in Maryland, US

 English

 Douglas A. Jabs, M.D., M.B.A. is an internationally-recognized expert in the evaluation and management of patients with uveitis and related immune-mediated ocular disorders, particularly on the use of immunosuppression to treat severe ocular inflammatory diseases.
 Founder of the Division of Ocular Immunology and Uveitis at Wilmer, he now is the Director of the Center for Clinical Trials and Evidence Synthesis at the Johns Hopkins University Bloomberg School of Public Health.
 Dr. Jabs is rated as an Advanced provider by MediFind in the treatment of Vogt-Koyanagi-Harada Disease.
-His top areas of expertise are Uveitis, CMV Retinitis, Scleritis, Cataract Removal, and Trabeculectomy.
+He is also highly rated in 13 other conditions, according to our data.
+His clinical expertise encompasses Uveitis, CMV Retinitis, Scleritis, Cataract Removal, and Trabeculectomy.
+Dr. Jabs is board certified in American Board Of Internal Medicine and American Board Of Ophthalmology.

 Experienced in Vogt-Koyanagi-Harada Disease